A. Genus Homo

 The big brain bang raises two obvious questions with not-so-obvious answers: the cause and the effect.
 The field abounds with hypotheses.
 Several factors that are commonly cited as causes are also described as effects.
 This seems sensible; a combination of positive feedback loops could have dramatic consequences.
 For example, the use of tools can facilitate butchering animals, which in turn can feed a larger brain.
 If a larger brain is a smarter brain, then it can invent better tools for hunting and butchering … ad infinitum.
 19 Likewise, if smarter early humans could outlive and outmate their dimwitted neighbors, they would have more egg headed children, initiating a cerebral arms race.
 20

 The underlying assumption here, though, is that larger brains are smarter.
 This is true in a very gross sense (vertebrates are certainly more intelligent than insects) but, on closer comparison, the brain size / intelligence correlation is very weak, especially among individuals within a species.
-21 Compounding this, the remarkable swelling of Homo erectus’ brain did not display many immediate signs of intellectual progress.
-Aside from tools and fire, all the signs of humanity’s remarkable intelligence occurred only within the Chapter 5 time frame.
-It seems that the brain probably enlarged for different reasons, secondarily acquiring the exceptional potential that was later exploited.
+21 Compounding this, early humans did not display many immediate signs of intellectual progress.
+Aside from tools and fire, most indications of humanity’s remarkable intelligence occurred only within the Chapter 5 time frame.
+It seems that the brain may have enlarged for different reasons, secondarily acquiring an exceptional potential that was exploited later.

 Could it have had something to do with climate?
 The synchronization of the big brain bang with the ice ages, and with humanity’s expansions out of Africa, is too compelling to ignore.
 It was around two million years ago that H. erectus first encountered winter weather, during which plants were dormant and humans had to learn how to hunt to survive.
 Compared to the other apes, humans had by far the broadest range.
 Perhaps braininess was man’s adaptation to becoming a generalist, able to conquer a variety of niches.
 Then there were the longer-term cycles of climate change.
 A species acclimated to harsh ice age weather could flourish explosively in a bountiful interglacial (such as the present one; see Chapter 4).
 These “boom times” could lead to faster growth and sexual maturity.
 Some scientists attribute our large head-to-body ratio as a consequence of juvenilization – the carry-over of childlike proportions into adulthood – especially during such times of rapid growth and reproduction.
 22